-verride network policy authentication settings These authentication settings are used rather than the constraints and auth connections with NAP, you must configure PEAP authentication here.
+Verride network policy authentication settings These authentication settings are used rather than the constraints and auth connections with NAP, you must configure PEAP authentication here.
 EAP types are negotiated between NPS and the client in the order in which EAP Types: Add Edit H emove Less secure authentication methods: Microsoft Encrypted Authentication version 2 (MS-CHAP-v2) User can change password after it has expired Microsoft Encrypted Authentication (MS-CHAP) User can change password after it has expired Encrypted authentication (CHAP) Unencrypted authentication (PAP, SPAP) Allow clients to connect without negotiating an authentication method.

-New Connection Request Policy Configure Settings NPS applies settings to the connection request if all of the connection request policy conditions for the policy are matched.
-Configure the settings for this network policy.
-If conditions match the connection request and the policy grants access, settings are applied.
-Settings: Specify a R Attribute RADIUS Attribute Standar Vendor tributes d To send additional attributes to RADIUS clients, select a RADIUS standard attribute, and then click Edit.
+New Connection Request Policy × Configure Se NPS applies settings matched. ttings to the connection request if all of the connection request policy conditions for the policy are Configure the settings for this network p If conditions match the connection req Settings: policy. uest and the policy grants access, settings are applied.
+Specify a Realm Name Carlot Attribute RADIUS Attributes Standard Vendor Specific To send additional attributes to RADIUS clients, select a RADIUS standard attribute, and then click Edit.
 If you do not configure an attribute, it is not sent to RADIUS clients.
 See your RADIUS client documentation for required attributes.
 Attributes: Name Value Add Edit Previous Next Einish Cancel